eumelzocker/maptoy/docs/en/tile-providers.md

 account and can incur tile-usage charges.
 Attribution can vary by style and underlying data provider.
-Offline use, caching, redistribution, and export depend on the applicable Esri agreement, service terms, and data-specific terms; the presence of a static tile endpoint is not general permission for maptoy's archive.
+Offline use, caching, redistribution, and export depend on the applicable Esri agreement, service terms, and data-specific terms; the presence of a static tile endpoint is not general permission for *maptoy*'s archive.

 **Official information:** [Static Basemap Tiles introduction](https://developers.arcgis.com/documentation/mapping-and-location-services/mapping/basemaps/introduction-static-basemap-tiles-service/), [service self-description](https://developers.arcgis.com/rest/static-basemap-tiles/service-self-get/),